Dr.Scott D. MoreyDVM, MS

 Dr.Heidi MoreyMS, DVM

 After graduation, she practiced in a mixed animal practice in north central Kansas.
 There, she was able to focus on her interest of small animal, soft tissue, and orthopedic surgery, while also having the opportunity to work with farm animals and horses.
-In 2014, Heidi moved back to Connecticut, where she was able to continue practicing while expanding her knowledge and skills in small animal surgery and medicine.
-In 2015, Heidi opened Fenton River Veterinary Hospital with her husband, Dr. Scott Morey.
+Heidi moved back to Connecticut, where she was able to continue practicing while expanding her knowledge and skills in small animal surgery and medicine. she eventually opened Fenton River Veterinary Hospital with her husband, Dr. Scott Morey.
 During her small amount of free time, Heidi enjoys being a 4-H leader, staying active outdoors, working with her cattle, and spending time with her family.

 Dr.Weston H. BrownDVM